open-feature/js-sdk-contrib/libs/providers/flagd/README.md

   }))
 ```

-Offline mode uses `fs.watchFile` and polls once a second for changes to the file.
+Offline mode uses `fs.watchFile` and polls every 5 seconds for changes to the file.
 This mode is useful for local development, test cases, and for offline applications.

 ### Supported Events